 Content marketing is changing.
-As the practice becomes increasingly commonplace, consumers are looking for more interactive and engaging content from their favourite brands.
+As the practice becomes increasingly commonplace consumers are looking for more interactive and engaging content from their favorite brands.
 Increasingly short attention spans mean getting noticed and building a long-lasting relationship can no longer be done with uninspired advertising and time-consuming content.
-According to a report by DemandGen, 86% of buyers now prefer interactive, visual content that can be accessed on demand.
+According to a report by DemandGen 86% of buyers now prefer interactive visual content that can be accessed on demand.

 Shoppable videos feature products and use embedded links to enable viewers to click and purchase those products instantly.
 This often happens without them ever leaving the video.
 They enable brands to replicate the experience of visiting their website without the consumer having to leave the social platform they're enjoying.

 These interactive videos come in a variety of formats but they always offer consumers a streamlined experience from ad to checkout.
 Shoppable videos use embedded links to enable viewers to buy products without leaving the video.